 The Fund intends to hold Eligible Investments in U.S. properties through such entities as deemed appropriate by the Manager.
-Initially, the Fund intends to hold Eligible Investments in U.S. properties through a C-corporation to be formed under the laws of Arizona.
+The Fund currently holds Eligible Investments in U.S. properties through the Canadian Mortgage Entity.

 The Fund intends to hold Eligible Investments in Mexican properties through such entities as deemed appropriate by the Manager.
+The Fund currently holds Eligible Investments in Mexican properties through the Canadian Mortgage Entity.

-The entities described above and any other entity formed by the Manager for the purpose of holding Eligible Investments are collectively referred to as the "Mortgage Entities".
+The entities described above and any other entity formed by the Manager for the purpose of holding Eligible Investments are collectively referred to herein as the Mortgage Entities.